Terms and Conditions of Residence Hall Occupancy, 2019-2020

 - A residence hall guest is any person who intends to sleep in a residence hall and

-is not a resident of the room where s/he wishes to stay.
+is not a resident of the room where they wish to stay.
 Permission must be secured

 from each resident of the room (or suite or townhome) and the RD (or designee) before

 the guest may stay.
-All guests must be 17 years of age or older and register (sign-in)
+All guests must be 17 years of age or older and register (sign

-with hall staff.
-GUESTS ARE PERMITTED as follows: 1- In Davis, Parsons, Fake and Ten
+in) with hall staff.
+GUESTS ARE PERMITTED as follows: 1 - In Davis, Parsons, Fake

-Eyck halls, up to two consecutive nights in a seven night period (Sunday through Saturday).
+and Ten Eyck halls, up to two consecutive nights in a seven night period (Sunday through

-2- In Dix, Draper, Pearson, Vroman and Wieting halls, up to three consecutive nights
+Saturday).
+2 - In Dix, Draper, Pearson, Vroman and Wieting halls, up to three consecutive

-in a seven- night period (Sunday through Saturday).
-3- In Alumni Commons, unrestricted
+nights in a seven night period (Sunday through Saturday).
+3 - In Alumni Commons, unrestricted

 overnights (up to seven nights).